Frequently Asked Questions

 How has Greece responded to the pandemic?

 Greece responded to the pandemic early and in an efficient and competent way.
 Daily updates are given by the health authorities and regulations are announced and clarified.
 The early and lengthy lockdown this past spring helped Greece deal with the pandemic with a minimum number of victims and the death toll percentage in Greece has been among the lowest in Europe.
-Currently Greece is experiencing a surge in positive cases due to the lift of travel restrictions and the busy tourist season, and the authorities are announcing measures by locality or by industry as needed.
-For example, there is a limit to the number of diners per table at restaurants, and bars and nightclubs now close at 12:00 midnight.
+Currently Greece is experiencing a surge in positive cases, and the authorities are announcing new measures as needed for specific periods of time.

 Will I have to wear a face mask when out in public?